 - Yes, you must make your own arrangements for transportation to and from the conference.
-You may contact your section secretary for travel grants.
-Please see our Travel Web page.
+Travel grants may be available, so please see our Travel Web page.

 - How does the registration fee/stipend system work?

-- GSA will pay volunteers a stipend of $25 for each five (5) hours worked at the Annual Meeting.
+- Volunteers will be paid a $25 stipend for each five (5) hours worked at the GSA Annual Meeting.
 Due to IRS regulations, the stipend cannot be pro-rated.
-United States residents will still need to provide GSA with a Social Security number.
+United States residents will still need to provide the Student Volunteer Coordinator with a Social Security number.

-- If I work 6 hours, how many do I get paid for?
+- If I work 6 hours, how much do I get paid for?

 - You will be paid $25 for 5 hours, and you will be charged the full meeting registration based upon your membership status.

 - If I work less than 10 hours, will I be charged for the difference of the registration fee and my stipend check?
 Will the registration fee be pro-rated?

 - No, if you work less than 10 hours, the full registration fee will be charged to your credit card and you will receive a separate check for your stipend.

 - When will I get my stipend check?